EasyJet says hackers accessed travel details of 9m customers

 This development comes at a difficult time for the low-cost airline.
 Almost all of its planes have been grounded since the end of March as it was hit by travel restrictions across Europe after countries looked to contain the spread of coronavirus.

 EasyJet is also in the middle of a battle with its founder and largest shareholder Stelios Haji-Ioannou over a multibillion-pound order for 107 Airbus aircraft.
-The airline is holding a general meeting on Friday in response to Sir Stelios’s resolution to remove four directors, including chairman John Barton and chief executive Johan Lundgren.
+The airline is holding a general meeting on Friday in response to Mr Haji-Ioannou’s resolution to remove four directors, including chairman John Barton and chief executive Johan Lundgren.

 “We have a live investigation into the cyber attack involving easyJet,” the ICO said.
 “People have the right to expect that organisations will handle their personal information securely and responsibly.
 When that doesn’t happen, we will investigate and take robust action where necessary.”

-However, a large fine of more than £200m would appear unlikely due to the relatively small number of customers that had their credit card details stolen.
+However, a large fine of more than £200 million would appear unlikely due to the relatively small number of customers that had their credit card details stolen.
 No passport details were taken and easyJet said there was no evidence that any personal information of any nature had been misused.

 A timely notification of the breach to the authorities may also minimise the fine.
 The airline had been working with the ICO since January.